ehawkins0631/Self_Assestment_Prediction-of-Normal-Butane-Volume-Percentage/README.md

 All of prediction-of-Normal-Butane-Volume-Percentage images, tables, code were correctly displayed, stored, and retrieved.
 The data is properly displayed using HTML and aesthetically enhanced through CSS and additional bootstrap 3 components.

 Pandas:
 We were able to cohesively present a written analysis that summarizes the data displayed in the dataframe and multiple-line chart.
 We also explained the implication of both analyses.
 We created our DataFrames in our notebook.
-It contained all the prediction-of-Normal-Butane-Volume-Percentage.
+It cont ained all the prediction-of-Normal-Butane-Volume-Percentage.
 The notebook also generated a summary DataFrame with all the requirements.
 We were effectively able to demonstrate the graph with annotations, x-axis is by dates and the correct graph style is used.
 We comprehensive reports and how you used the data to support it.

 * Group Assestment